nuremics/nuremics-labs/README.md

 > .../ONE_APP/Study1/inputs.csv
 ```

-Let's thus set some values within the `input.csv` file.
+Let's thus set some values of `parameter1` for each defined dataset within the `input.csv` file.

 📄 `input.csv`
 |  ID   | parameter1 |